top of page

 KNIGHTS OF COLUMBUS

 Come together as men of faith to engage in charitable works and assist the pastor in strengthening the parish.
 Knights of Columbus hosts men's meetings and family gatherings to build faith and fraternity.
 The group regularly assists in executing parish projects and engaging in charitable works that are both local and global in scope.
+Learn more!

 LENTEN SOUP SUPPERS

+Provide members and guests of St. Monica with an opportunity for simple fellowship and a meal following Adoration on Thursdays during Lent.
 Those who attend soup suppers seek to grow more intentionally in Catholic community, deepening their faith through prayer, fasting, and almsgiving alongside one another during the Lenten season.
 Thursdays after 6-7pm Adoration during the season of Lent.

 LITURGICAL MINISTERS

 Called to serve at the altar of God?
 Become a Liturgical Minister and assist with the preparation and celebration of liturgies.
 Roles include Altar Servers, Extraordinary Ministers, Lectors, Liturgy Prep Team, Music Ministers, and Ushers.
+Learn more!

-MOM'S GROUP
+MOMS GROUP

+The St. Monica Mom's Group seeks to cultivate relationships between mothers so that they can help one another grow in faith and support one another in raising the next generation of Catholic youth.
 Mom's Group provides regular book studies, monthly play dates, and regular children's Adoration and Stations of the Cross.
 Moms of all states of life are welcomed and encouraged to participate in the life of the community.
 Mom's Group meets every Monday at 7pm in Columbus Hall.
 The first and third Monday of the month there is discussion on the current book being read.
 The second and fourth Monday of the month the Rosary is prayed followed by fellowship.

 Get involved!
 Join us whenever you'd like, as often as you're available.
 Contact Caitlin, below, about jumping in on a book study.
 Call up another mom and come to Mom's group together!
 Make plans to join us for our next play date.
 Reach out to Caitlin at cdelaruelle@stmonicamish.org for more information and to get involved.
 Check the bulletin for regular updates.